-There is no other known matters or circumstances arising since the end of the financial year to the date of this report that could have a material effect on the financial position of the company.
+There are no other known matters or circumstances arising since the end of the financial year to the date of this report that could have a material effect on the financial position of the company or the group.

 DISCLOSURES

 The Board has considered the disclosure of accounting policies and only details those policies in the annual financial statements that are significant to the group.